What are the most spectacular roads in Chile?

 A stunning coastal road from Caldera to Huasco

-Portezuelo de Chapiquiña is a high mountain pass at an elevation of 4.453m (14,609ft) above the sea level located in the Andes, in the Arica and Parinacota Region, in northern Chile.
+Portezuelo de Chapiquiña is a high mountain pass at an elevation of 4,453m (14,609ft) above sea level, located in the Arica and Parinacota Region of Chile.

-Parinacota is a small town at an elevation of 4.400m (14,400ft) above the sea level, located in Putre, Parinacota Province, Arica and Parinacota Region, Chile.
-It’s one of the highest towns accessible by car on Earth.
+Parinacota is a small town located at an elevation of 4,400 meters (14,400 feet) above sea level, in Putre, within the Parinacota Province of Chile.
+It’s one of the highest towns on Earth that is accessible by car.

 Mamuil Malal Pass: a border road in the Andes

-Paso Mamuil Malal is an international high mountain pass at an elevation of 1.253m (4,111ft) above the sea level, located in the Andes, on the border between Chile and Argentina.
+Paso Mamuil Malal is an international high mountain pass at an elevation of 1,253m (4,111ft) above sea level, on the border between Chile and Argentina.

-Uspallata Pass is a high mountain pass at an elevation of 3.810m (12,500ft) above the sea level, located in Valparaíso Region of Chile, near the Argentinian border.
+Paso Uspallata is a high mountain pass at an elevation of 3,810m (12,500ft) above sea level, located in the Valparaíso Region of Chile.

-Salar de Maricunga is a dazzling white salt flat at an elevation of 3.700m (12,139ft) above the sea level, located in the Nevado Tres Cruces National Park in the Atacama Region of Chile.
+Salar de Maricunga is a dazzling white salt flat at an elevation of 3,700m (12,139ft) above sea level, located in the Atacama Region of Chile.

 The road to Cerro Estrella is not for the faint of heart